ericbulloch/kwmd/concepts/injection.md

 #### Validate input

+Many input issues can be solved by sanitizing user input and making sure what they type is in an approved range of values.
+For example, if a person needs to enter their name, don't allow them to use numbers and most of the special characters that are on the keyboard.
+I also want to point out that security measures need to be on both the frontend of the website and the backend.
+If only the frontend is preventing certain characters but the backend allows them, it is only a matter of time before an attacker will find this out.

 The examples above could have been easily prevented by checking if the user_id provided was an integer.
 None of the attacks would have even hit the database.
 The script could have been changed to the following:

 ```php